schwallergroup/mist/docs/source/tasks/kinetic_metrics.rst

 - The overall reasoning process is detailed and follows a reasonable structure, which initially comprehend the definition of the metrics, interprets them, and then tryies to relate them to the possible mechanisms.

-- Some hullucinations are present in the response, for example;
+- Some hullucinations are present in the response, for example:

   - The model seems to confuse reaction order with trunoever frequency (TOF).
 It stated "higher than 1 suggests nonlinear behavior" for TOF, but TOF does not indicate if the reaction exhibits nonlinear behavior.
 This explanation is more applicable to reaction order.